 Universities, Marines and countless others have used the breeds “tough” and tenacious character as their mascott for years.
 However, the bulldog is more of a lover than a fighter.
 Just look at Bridgette the Therapy Dog.

-My daughter is dying to get a bulldog and although Kilo the Pug does have most of the same characteristics, there’s just something special about bulldogs.
+My daughter is dying to get a cuddly, snorty English Bulldog.
+Kilo the Pug does have some of the same squishy face characteristics, but here’s just something special about bulldogs.

 Try our breed quiz to see if you are a match!

 Bulldogs have become extremely popular and can make great companion dogs, as they are quite sweet and humorous.
 They usually enjoy human companionship and get along with other pets and children.
 They are an intelligent breed but are often stubborn.
 Early positive reinforcement training and socialization can make a big difference.

 Bulldogs’ short haired bodies usually have broad shoulders and chests, with sturdy limbs.
 They are generally loyal, friendly and kind, and not too high energy – perfect for those who love a good cuddle on the couch.
 They do require plenty of attention and regular walks and may have short burst of energy.